Skip Navigation

 The International Baccalaureate® (IB) Middle Years Programme (MYP)

-AIS is an IB MYP Candidate School.
+AIS is an IB MYP accredited school.
 The IB MYP is designed for students aged 11 to 16 (approximately grades 6 through 10).
 It provides a framework of academic challenge and life skills, delivered through eight subject groups, integrated through global contexts and key concepts.
 The MYP aims to encourage students to make practical connections between their studies and the real world, preparing them for success in further study and in life.

 The MYP is intended to prepare students for the further challenges of the IB Diploma Programme and the Career-related Programme.